Natasha2912/Natasha_kaggle/README.md

   - Identified and removed duplicate entries to maintain data quality and avoid redundancy.

 - **Handling Missing Values**:
-  - Addressed missing data in the `keyword` column using a two-step approach:
+  - Addressed missing data in the "Keyword" column using a two-step approach:
     - **POS Tagging**: Utilized Part-of-Speech tagging to infer missing keywords based on the context of the tweets.
     - **Keyword Matching**: Checked for disaster-related terms (e.g., "earthquake") within the tweet text to populate missing keywords where possible.